Landscape image of the Limerick skyline with Clean Air Together logo

 What is Clean Air Together?

-This will give us a better understanding of air pollution in the Limerick Metropolitan District Area and help to improve air quality in the future.
+It is a citizen science project where approximately 400 participants are recording levels of Nitrogen Dioxide (NO2) pollution in their local area.
+This will give us a better understanding of air pollution across Limerick city and help to improve air quality in the future.

 How does it work?